Staff

 Mina Seck, community food director

 Through BeetsNThyme she developed great relationships with local farmers, makers, and fishermen.
-This deepened her love and knowledge for local foods and their importance to community.
-In her spare time, she is also an avid home gardener.
+This continued to deepen her love and knowledge of local foods and their importance to a thriving food system.

 Devin Wright, Research & Policy Manager